Fred's Inc. (FRED) - Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action and Lead Plaintiff Deadline: August 27, 2019

 0

-NEW YORK, July 05, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Fred's Inc. (“Fred’s” or the “Company”) (NASDAQ: FRED) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Fred’s securities purchased between December 20, 2016 and June 28, 2017,inclusive (the “Class Period”).
+NEW YORK, July 12, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Fred's Inc. (“Fred’s” or the “Company”) (NASDAQ: FRED) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Fred’s securities purchased between December 20, 2016 and June 28, 2017,inclusive (the “Class Period”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/fred.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.